 It is hard to see on this photo, but to the right of the computer is the lavaliere microphone which we ask users to wear during the test.
 We have found that the only way to get good sound is to use these clip-on models since table mikes capture too much noise to make it clear for people in the observation room what the user is saying.

 A small trick: we have a small table clock to the left of the computer.
 This clock makes it easy for the experimenter to time the test and to manage the available session time much more unobtrusively than when having to look at a wristwatch.

 Traditional usability testing consists of users interacting with the live Web site.

 Usability Test of the Old Web Site

 In addition to studying our various new design ideas, we also conducted a usability study of Sun's old WWW design.
 Of course, we were well aware that it contained many usability problems (e.g., inconsistent headerbars and several very strange imagemaps) but we still wanted to learn what worked well and what worked less well in the old design.
 One interesting finding was that the top button-bar did not look enough as buttons: the design did not have a clickability affordance but was seen as mere decoration by most users.
 We redesigned this specific aspect of the old design immediately without waiting for the full redesign to come online.
-The following figure shows before and after versions of the top row of buttons in the old design:
+The following figure shows before and after versions of the top row of buttons ("What's New", etc.) in the old design:

 Changing the buttons to make them look more clickable as illustrated above resulted in 416% increased use over a two-month period (January-March 1995).
 Considering that the use of the server in general increased by "only" 48% in the same period, there can be no doubt that usability engineering worked and resulted in a significantly improved button design.